| Why

 the hearing returning to normal.
 This should occur within

-2.Sometimes it does not clear.
+4 to 6 weeks.2.Sometimes it does not clear.
 Recurring infection causes bad scarring or permanent damage

 to the eardrum.
 In the old days we saw many problems and called the condition